Milles98/Milles98/README.md

 ### 🔭 Keep a lookout, more projects coming continuously!

-🔧 I’m currently working on a Car Simulator to learn how to make tests
+🔧 I’m currently working on a Car Simulator to learn how to make unit and integration tests with MS Test & NUnit

 💬 How to reach me: mille.elfver98@gmail.com